-2016 Awards of Time-Based RSUs.
+2016 Awards of RSUs.
 Each RSU represents the right to receive one share of the Company's common stock, subject to the terms and conditions of the award agreement.

-The 2016 awards of time-based RSUs vest annually in equal amounts over a three-year period on each anniversary of the grant date through March 7, 2019.
+The 2016 awards of RSUs vest annually in equal amounts over a three-year period on each anniversary of the grant date through March 7, 2019.
 Compensation Committee approval is not required for vesting.
-However, subject to certain limitations, if a grantee terminates his or her employment or otherwise ceases to perform services for us for any reason, including upon a termination for Cause, as such term is defined in the grantee's employment agreement, any units that are not vested will be canceled and forfeited as of the date of termination of employment or service.
+However, subject to certain limitations, if a NEO had terminated his or her employment or otherwise ceased to perform services for us for any reason, including upon a termination for Cause, as such term is defined in the NEO's employment agreement, any unvested units would have been canceled and forfeited as of the date of termination of employment or service.